 On the record since 570 AD...
 Read more here on where we are, our history, a guide to various features of the area, facilities, religion, education, and some local links.
-See more with our photos and maps of the area and the always popular Virtual Tour.
+See more with the always popular Virtual Tour.
 The Gazetteer lists local businesses and groups (quick-reference A-Z format by type of business or organisation).
 Suggestions and information are welcome at firstname.lastname@example.org.

 Also of interest might be the Raheny Business Association site and Dublin City Development Board and Community Directory site.

 Why not add the site to your Favourites (or "Bookmarks"), either at this page or the Virtual Tour.
 And if this page is within a "frame" or appears to be inside another website's material, just click here.

 Raheny is an extensive coastal suburb of the city of Dublin in Ireland, centred around an old village, four to five miles from the city centre on a north easterly main road, which travels on for some miles to the Hill of Howth, ending at the village of Howth, one of Ireland's main fishing ports.
 The bulk of Raheny lies some way above sea-level, sloping down to the sea towards Bull Island with its fine beach of over 4.5 km (and the Raheny part of St. Anne's Park is near sea level).
 To see more, please visit the Virtual Tour.
 For a time we offered access to a detailed Ordnance Survey map on-site, and other tools, but for now we offer links to Google, Open Street Map and you can also search, with great historical data available, at Ordnance Survey Ireland. (more)